-Key Staff Person: Payroll, Human Resources, Auditor: Martha Stirling

-Introduction: An audit of East Tennessee State University's timekeeping was conducted by Internal Audit personnel in accordance with the Annual Audit Plan.
-A total of 15 departments were selected for testwork from the College of Medicine.
-These included Pathology, Quillen Chair of Geriatrics, Internal Medicine, Obstetrics & Gynecology, Pediatrics, Psychiatry, Surgery, Family Medicine Residency (Kingsport), Family Medicine Residency (Bristol), Family Medicine Residency (Johnson City), Teaching Hospitals, Academic Affairs Standardized Patients, Continuing Medical Education, Rural Health, and the Vivarium.
-In addition to timekeeping, the audit reviewed all individuals who received back pay during the period January through September 2015 to ensure proper documentation was obtained and approved by the employer by the first day of work.

-- 1. To evaluate the adequacy of the internal controls over timekeeping. - 2.
-To determine compliance with university and TBR policies and procedures. - 3.
-To make recommendations for correcting deficiencies or improving operations.

-Total Questioned Costs/Losses: None | Total Recoveries: N/A
+• Key Staff Person: Payroll, Human Resources, and Timekeepers Auditor: Martha Stirling Introduction: An audit of East Tennessee State University's timekeeping was conducted by Introduction: An audit of East Tennessee State Oniversity's timekeeping was conducted by Internal Audit personnel in accordance with the Annual Audit Plan.
+A total of 15 departments were selected for testwork from the College of Med - Chair of Geriatrics, Internal Medicine, Obstetrics & G ••• Family Medicine Residency (Kingsport), Family Medi Residency (Johnson City), Teaching Hospitals, A Continuing Medical Education, Rural Health, and the audit reviewed all individuals who received back September 2015 to ensure proper documentation was the first day of work.
+Objectives: 1.
+To evaluate the adequacy of the internal cor ntrols over timekeeping.
+2. To determine compliance with university ar 1 0 3.
+To make recommendations for correcting de 1 1 Total Questioned Costs/Losses: None Total Recoveries: N/A Findings: Finding 1: Hiring paperwork for new employees needs to be completed in a more timely fashion.
+I-9s and employment contracts were not always comp pleted prior to the employee's first day of work.

-Findings:

-Finding 1: Hiring paperwork for new employees needs to be completed in a more timely fashion.
-I-9s and employment contracts were not always completed prior to the employee's first day of work.
 Management should take appropriate corrective actions to ensure all hiring paperwork for new employees is completed by to their first day of work.
 Management will continue to provide training and documentation to assist the University through the process of hiring and the required paperwork.
 An electronic contract system has been designed for the adjuncts and is being implemented Fall 2016.
 Broadening this systems scope would facilitate the hiring process and documents in a timely manner.
 Finding 2: Several timesheets reviewed did not comply with ETSU policies.
+A total of 3,849 timesheets among the 15 departments selected we timesheets which violate ETSU financial and/or personnel policies and procedures.
+Even though

+Finding 2: Several timesheets reviewed did not comply with EISU policies.
 A total of 3,849 timesheets among the 15 departments selected were reviewed.
 The audit revealed several timesheets which violate ETSU financial and/or personnel policies and procedures.
 Even though the number of occurrences was low compared to the number tested, improvements could be made.
 Issues discovered included the following: (1) Timesheets not signed by employee and/or supervisor, (2) Leave taken on timesheet not matching leave in taken in the Time Reporting System (TRS), and (3)Hours worked on timesheet not matching the TRS.
 Management should take appropriate steps to ensure that all hours work and leave used are recorded in TRS in the correct amount and category for each employee.
 Management concurred and will continue to educate employees by offering training courses such as Payroll and Human Resources Basics, Time Reporting System, and Supervisory Training titled The Supervisor's Role in Employee Compensation.
 Once the discrepancies discovered in the audit are verified by the department, all necessary corrections will be made.
 Management will examine the possibility of electronic timesheets.